HyunCafe/my-javascript-notes/jslibraries.md

 Name | Description | Install |
 ------------- | ------------- | ------------- |
+[D3.js]([https://threejs.org/)](https://d3js.org/) | A powerful and flexible library for creating data visualizations in the browser.
+It provides a wide range of chart types, including bar, line, pie, and more, as well as tools for working with data and creating custom visualizations.	| npm install d3
 [Chart.js](https://www.chartjs.org/) | A simple yet flexible library for creating responsive and interactive charts in JavaScript.
 It supports various chart types, including bar, line, pie, and more.
 [Highcharts](https://www.highcharts.com/) | A feature-rich charting library for creating interactive charts with a wide range of chart types, including line, spline, area, column, pie, and more.